pcafrica/advanced_programming_2023-2024/lectures/13/13-py_c++.md

 _class: titlepage
 -->

-# pybind11: building
+# How to build and import pybind11 modules

 ---

-# Compilation
+# How to build and import pybind11 modules

-1. Manual compilation
+1. Manual compilation.
-2. Compilation using `CMake`
+2. Compilation using `CMake`.
-3. Compilation using `setuptools`
+3. Compilation using `setuptools`.

 In order to be able to import the compiled module in Python, add the folder containing your dynamic library to the environment variable `PYTHONPATH` accordingly.